josephspurrier/surfstack-templating/README.md

 ## PHP Syntax with PHP without Short Tags

-Below the standard PHP syntax using the recommended full PHP tags.
+Below are the standard PHP syntax using the recommended full PHP tags.
 These are supported on all PHP systems, but they require the most amount of typing and provides no escaping so you must manually use the htmlentities() function to ensure your output is safe.